anthonyrussano/gmail/README.md

 # Gmail Processing Repo

-This repo contains two apps designed to process and interact with emails from "scholaralerts-noreply@google.com".
+This repo contains apps designed to process and interact with emails from "scholaralerts-noreply@google.com".
 One application is a Flask-based web interface that allows users to search through the content of these emails.
 The other is a standalone script that downloads the emails and saves them as individual HTML files.

 ## Applications: